Positive curvature and discrete abelian symmetry: Proof of Theorem

 {\bf Case 1:} $2\leq k_j \leq 3$.

 Choose $\Z_2^{r-(j+2)} \subseteq \Z_2^{r-(j+1)}$ such that the fixed-point set component $F_{j+2}^{m_{j+2}} \subseteq M^{\Z_2^{r-(j+2)}}$ containing $x$ has the property that

 is positive and minimal.

 Choose $\Z_2^2 \subseteq \Z_2^r$ acting effectively on $F_{j+2}$ and fixing $F_j$.
-There are two possibilities for the isotropy representation at $x \in F_j$: either it has exactly two pairwise inequivalent irreducible subrepresentations or the number of pairwise inequivalent irreducible subrepresentations is three and moreover, $k_{j+1} \geq 2k_j$.

-In the first case, where the number of representations is two, Observation \ref{borel} implies that the inclusion $F_j \subseteq F_{j+1}$ is $m_j$-connected.
-Conclusion (1) then follows immediately by Part (2) of the \hyperref[codim2]{Codimension Two Lemma} or Part (1) of the \hyperref[codim3]{Codimension Three Lemma}.

-We may assume therefore that there are three pairwise inequivalent irreducible subrepresentations.
-Applying Theorem \ref{Borel} again, together with the minimality of $k_j$, we see that $k_{j+1} \geq 2k_j$.
+If the number of pairwise inequivalent irreducible subrepresentations is two, then Observation \ref{borel} implies that the inclusion $F_j \subseteq F_{j+1}$ is $m_j$-connected.
+Applying either Part (2) of the \hyperref[codim2]{Codimension Two Lemma} or Part (1) of the \hyperref[codim3]{Codimension Three Lemma} shows that Conclusion (1) holds.
+We may assume therefore that this $\Z_2^2$ representation has exactly three pairwise inequivalent subrepresentations.
+Applying the \hyperref[Borel]{Borel Formula}, together with the minimality of $k_j$, we see that $k_{j+1} \geq 2k_j$.